Resources chevron_right Data chevron_right Report

 The final report in the smart–city data governance series from ORION and Compute Ontario.

 This report summarizes findings from Compute Ontario (CO) and ORION’s smart cities project.
-Over 125 stakeholders were brought together at a “Smart Cities Governance Lab” in Kitchener, Waterloo, in March 2019 to discuss and workshop the topic, and assembled a “Smart Cities Advisory Committee” who were regularly consulted.
-The committee brought diverse representation and expertise from policy and governance sectors, as well as industry, academia, and research, that informed areas of exploration, and validated report recommendations.
-Through three use case studies, ORION and Compute Ontario further explored data governance in areas health, personal mobility, and open data architecture to facilitate more equitable access to the data market and enhance economic development within the province.
+Over 125 stakeholders from policy, governance, industry, academia, and research sectors were convened at a “Smart Cities Governance Lab” in Kitchener, Waterloo, in March 2019 to discuss and hold workshops on the topic of smart cities, and assembled a “Smart Cities Advisory Committee”, that informed areas of exploration, and validated report recommendations.
+Through three use-case studies, ORION and Compute Ontario further explored data governance in the areas of health, personal mobility, and open-data architecture to facilitate more equitable access to the data market, and enhance economic development within the province.
 This series of reports is a culmination of these efforts and focuses on resulting recommendations, existing examples of data governance models, and exploring various data principles, commons, collaboratives, and trusts.